vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Weapon won't change to the already selected one.
 - Dash uses only X/Y Axis, now you won't be able to gain Height while using it.
 - Speedometer aligned to center when number of digits increase.
+- Fixed the previous existing delay on the next fired Projectile when firing any weapon and immediately switching to another at the same time.
 - ...
 </details>
 <details>